Jacklwln/motion_planning_nearest_neighbours/README.md

 The red point is the nearest neighbour, on a torus, to the position of the mouse.

+The yellow points are the K nearest neighbours of the mouse.

 May later be used for a RRT implementation.